-Dena comes to the Coalition with extensive civic involvement, especially in the South County area.
-Working as a Park and Recreation Specialist with the Ocean Dunes District of California State Parks, Dena brings a knowledge of government and community to the Coalition.
+Dena Bellman comes to the Coalition with extensive civic involvement, especially in the South County area.
+Working as a Parks and Recreation Specialist with the Ocean Dunes District of California State Parks, Dena brings a knowledge of government and community to the Coalition.
 She formerly worked with the California Department of Corrections, Parole & Community Services Division.
-She is active in many community building efforts, currently serving as Vice President of United Way of San Luis Obispo County, Past President of Court Appointed Special Advocates and as a volunteer with ICARE international, having recently returned from a humanitarian mission to Honduras.
+She is active in many community building efforts, currently serving as Vice President of United Way of San Luis Obispo County.
+She is Past President of Court Appointed Special Advocates and is a volunteer with ICARE international, having recently returned from a humanitarian mission to Honduras.

-Tom Clough is an Intellectual Property Attorney and has been active with many profit and nonprofit organizations in planning and policy development.
-He is currently Board President for the Center for Restorative Justice Works and was former Board Chairman for the Newman Community serving Cal Poly and Cuesta College.
-His board membership with non-profits include the development of both overall strategic plans as well as short, intermediate, and long-term plans including team organizing/building, planning.
+Tom Clough is an intellectual property attorney and has been active with many for-profit and non-profit organizations in planning and policy development.
+He is currently Board President for the Center for Restorative Justice Works and is former Board Chairman for the Newman Community serving Cal Poly and Cuesta College.
+His board membership with non-profits involves the development of both overall strategic plans as well as short, intermediate, and long-term plans including team organizing/building and planning.
 His current volunteer activities include South County People’s Kitchen, Habitat for Humanity, Get OnThe Bus and St. Patrick’s Outreach/Social Justice Programs.

 Founder, Past President

 I have experienced homelessness first hand and I didn’t like the way it made me feel.
 In my first life I was a beautician for almost 20 years.
 I left an abusive marriage and moved 3,000 miles from Maryland to California to “start over”!